Strange metallicity in an antiferromagnetic quantum critical model: A sign-problem-free quantum Monte-Carlo study: Introduction

 To further elucidate the physical mechanism underlying the formation of the superconducting state, another recent QMC work on this model was given in Ref. \cite{Wang:2016tr}, in which a comparison between the numerical QMC method and the field-theoretical perturbative Eliashberg approximation was made.
 As a result, those authors have demonstrated numerically that from weak to intermediate couplings (compared to the non-interacting bandwidth of the model), the hot-spot-only Eliashberg approximation to the problem gives surprisingly good results concerning, e.g., the critical temperature of the corresponding superconducting phase \cite{Wang:2016tr}.
 Despite this, at very strong couplings, this comparison starts to become worse, thus showing that the perturbative Eliashberg approximation eventually breaks down for large enough couplings in the spin-fermion model.

 Transport properties are of course also of crucial interest in this context, since those quantities provide another important way to characterize the unconventional phases that emerge in these systems.
-In this respect, we note that transport theories for antiferromagnetic quantum criticality have now a long history in the literature (see, e.g., Refs. \cite{Hlubina,RoschPRL,Patel_Strack,Hartnoll_Hofman,Schmalian,Maslov_Chubukov_2014}).
+In this respect, we note that transport theories for AFM quantum criticality now have a long history in the literature (see, e.g., Refs. \cite{Hlubina,RoschPRL,Patel_Strack,Hartnoll_Hofman,Schmalian,Maslov_Chubukov_2014}).
 This problem was addressed by many authors using different analytical methods such as, e.g., the Boltzmann equation method \cite{Hlubina,RoschPRL,Patel_Strack} and the Kubo formula \cite{Hartnoll_Hofman,Schmalian,Maslov_Chubukov_2014}.
-From a weak-coupling perspective, Ref. \cite{Hlubina} showed that in the clean limit since only the hot-spots at the underlying FS couple efficiently to the antiferromagnetic fluctuations, the remaining regions of the FS would essentially remain cold.
-This would lead to a conventional Fermi liquid transport due to the ``short-circuiting'' of the unconventional contribution to the resistivity originated from the hot-spots.
-Later on, in Ref. \cite{RoschPRL}, a non-Fermi-liquid transport result was obtained in the model by introducing additionally weak disorder, which effectively changes the balance of hot-spot and cold-region contributions in the system.
+From a weak-coupling perspective, Ref. \cite{Hlubina} showed that in the clean limit, since only the hot spots at the underlying FS couple efficiently to the AFM fluctuations, the remaining regions of the FS would essentially remain cold.
+This would lead to a conventional Fermi liquid transport due to the short-circuiting of the unconventional contribution to the resistivity originated from the hot-spots.
+Later, in Ref. \cite{RoschPRL}, a non-Fermi-liquid transport result was obtained in the model by introducing additionally weak disorder, which effectively changes the balance of hot-spot and cold-region contributions in the system.